nlannuzel/sgrain/README.md

 ./bin/pip3 install nlannuzel.sgrain
 ```

-Verify that the module works, this command should display between 0 and 31:
+Verify that the module works, this command should display a number between 0 and 31:
 ```shell
 ./bin/rain-intensity-at -a 1.313383 -o 103.815203 -p 1
 ```